We have been trying to predict the weather for a while now, and we've tried a lot of different forecasts. We think these are the best.

 It is probably the most reliable wind forecast, but it tends towards the worst case scenario.

-Also, remember that wave hight is measured from center (the flat water level) to peak, not from trough to peak, so a 3 foot wave is 6 feet from top to bottom.
+Also, remember that wave height is measured from center (the flat water level) to peak, not from trough to peak, so a 3 foot wave is 6 feet from top to bottom.

 The Crib